MXh1n/C-Modern-Approach-Solutions/README.md

-# C-Modern-Approach-Solutions
+# C Programming: A Modern Approach Solutions

-My journey through "C Programming: A Modern Approach" by K.N.
-King.
-This repository contains the programming projects.
-All solutions are my own work as I progress through each chapter.
-Feedback and suggestions welcome!
+My journey with K.N.
+King's "C Programming: A Modern Approach".
+This repository has the solutions to the book's programming exercises.
+The solutions here are written by me as I progress through each chapter.

+## My Setup
+- Editor: Vim
+- Compiler: gcc
+- Workflow: Terminal only